 PhD Study with a Disability, Chronic Illness or Learning Difficulty

-PhD study whilst managing a disability, chronic illness or learning difficulty can be challenging.
+PhD study while managing a disability, chronic illness or learning difficulty can be challenging.
 But you might be surprised how many people do so successfully.
 Or at how much support for disabled students is available from universities, funders and other sources.

 This guide will help you if you’re considering a PhD, but worried that a pre-existing medical condition may make it more difficult.

-It contains information on applying for a PhD with a disability and advice for managing the day to day undertaking of your research project.
+It contains information on applying for a PhD with a disability and advice for managing the day-to-day undertaking of your research project.

-Finally, we've also put together a guide to Disabled Students' Allowance (DSA) for PhD students.
+We’ve also put together a guide to Disabled Students’ Allowance (DSA) for PhD students.

 Applying for a PhD with a disability or chronic illness

-The first step in completing a PhD whilst managing a disability or illness is the applications process.
+The first step in completing a PhD while managing a disability or illness is the applications process.
 Applying for a PhD with a disability may seem a little daunting.
 But your experience doesn’t necessarily have to be any different to that of another student.

 You won’t normally have to disclose a disability when applying for a PhD.
 It is also illegal for your university to discriminate against you on the basis of any disability you do disclose.

 Informing your university of a disability – the benefits

 Your university can be an important source of advice and assistance as you complete a PhD with a disability.
 Many institutions have previous experience of helping disabled students complete their degrees.
 Some will also have structures in place to help new applicants.